 - Architecture, Art, and Planning: SAT Subject Tests not required

 - Cornell SC Johnson College of Business—Applied Economics and Management: SAT Subject Tests not required

 - Cornell SC Johnson College of Business—Hotel Administration: SAT Subject Tests not required

 - Industrial and Labor Relations: SAT Subject Tests not required

 Additional Information About Required Testing

-- Cornell University does not require the optional essay section on the SAT or ACT.
+- Cornell University does not require the writing section on the SAT or ACT.

 - Your SAT results will be superscored to combine your highest reading/writing and math sections.